miffili/20172018_100DaysOfCode/README.md

 Plus, all the different things I do within a day are all over the place.
 I'm gonna start a new hashtag, which I feel is more appropriate & more of a manageable challenge for me...

+If you want to follow along: [Check out the #100DaysOfGit Repo](https://github.com/Miffili/100DaysOfGit)

 ----

 Well, I guess it's like they say: